-Program Core
+Foundation

 BI-5500 Hermeneutics 3

-BI-5531 Introduction to Theological Research and Digital Literacy 3
+BI-5532 New Testament History, Literature, and Theology 3

+BI-5533 Old Testament History, Literature, and Theology 3

+GM-5500 Communication of Biblical Truth 3

+Or IS-6609 Cross-Bearing in Life and Ministry Or IS-6611 Culture, Identity, and Trust

+HT-5500 Church History 3

+IS-5500 Theology and Practice of Intercultural Ministry 3

 SF-5506 Biblical Spiritual Formation 2

 IL-5500 Biblical Spiritual Formation Lab 1

+ST-5534 Systematic Christian Theology I 3

+ST-5535 Systematic Christian Theology II 3

+27

+Emphasis C ore

+FE-6670 Ministry Internship I 3

 SF-6602 Spirituality and the Family 3

 SF-6603 Spiritual Disciplines and Spiritual Warfare 3

 SF-6604 Theology and Practice of Soul Care and Discipleship 3

 SF-6605 Theology and Practice of Prayer 3

 SF-6606 Advanced Theology of Practical Sanctification 3

+18

+Total Progra m Credits 45

-GRADUATE CERTIFICATE IN SPIRITUAL FORMATION AND DISCIPLESHIP-PROGRAM PLAN
+MA IN BIBLICAL SPIRITUAL FORMATION AND DISCIPLESHIP-PROGRAM PLAN

-This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2017-2018 academic year.
+This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2019-2020 academic year.
 Adjustments may be made as needed based on course availability, prerequisite courses, transfer credits, and advanced standing credits.
 Students are responsible to satisfy all program requirements by their expected graduation date.
-This program plan is based on a traditional semester format (students also have the option of taking courses in other formats) and assumes, when possible, full-time student status.
-Students are strongly advised to follow the sequence presented in the catalog.